- What is infant sign language?

 7. Be patient:

-Do not get discouraged if your baby is not showing interest or is unable to grasp the signs.
-They might catch up in a few days.
+Do not get discouraged if your baby is not showing interest or is unable to grasp the signs right away.
+They will catch on over time.

-For the baby to understand the language, begin with some simple, everyday signs.
+To assist the baby in understanding, begin with simple, everyday signs.

 Easy Sign Words For Beginners

-Here are some common signs you can start with for your baby.
+Here are some common, easy signs you can start with for your baby.
 Most of them are based on American Sign Language (ASL).
 You may also go with some generally used signs as well.

 - Male signs: All male members (dad, brother, grandfather) – sign above the nose.